 • Income Waiver: Yes, the program is based on the child’s income only.
 Parent income is not counted.

-• Waiver Type: TEFRA
+• Program Type: TEFRA

 • Spots: unlimited